MicrosoftDocs/azure-docs/articles/azure-functions/functions-app-settings.md

 ## AzureWebJobsKubernetesSecretName

 Indicates the Kubernetes Secrets resource used for storing keys.
 Supported only when running in Kubernetes.
-Requires that `AzureWebJobsSecretStorageType` be set to `kubernetes`.
+This setting requires you to set `AzureWebJobsSecretStorageType` to `kubernetes`.
 When `AzureWebJobsKubernetesSecretName` isn't set, the repository is considered read-only.
 In this case, the values must be generated before deployment.
 The [Azure Functions Core Tools](functions-run-local.md) generates the values automatically when deploying to Kubernetes.

 |Key|Sample value|
 |---|------------|